dani-77/cereus-pkgs/README.md

     # chmod 4750 xbps-uchroot
     # usermod -a -G <group> <user>

-> NOTE: by default in void you shouldn't do this manually, your user must be a member of the `xbuilder` group.
+> NOTE: by default in Cereus you shouldn't do this manually, your user must be a member of the `xbuilder` group.

 To enable it:

-    $ cd void-packages
+    $ cd cereus-pkgs
     $ echo XBPS_CHROOT_CMD=uchroot >> etc/conf

 If for some reason it's erroring out as `ERROR clone (Operation not permitted)`, check that